Tomastomaslol/lightweight-jquery/README.md

 Smallest JQuery clone ever.

-This a prototype please dont use this in production.
+This is a prototype please dont use this in production.

 ***